NZTechRally/deepgram-transcript/README.md

 ## Generating caption

-1. Put video or audio file inside `raw` folder.
+1. Put video or audio files inside `raw` folder.
-2. In `index.js`, update:
-   - `deepgramApiKey` with your own registered Deepgram key
+2. In `index.js`, update: `YOU_DEEPGRAM_API_KEY` with your own personal Deepgram key
-   - `fileName` with name of the video you just put into the raw folder

 3. In terminal, run
    ```bash
    node index.js
    ```
-4. A new caption file should be created in `output` folder.
+4. New caption files should be created in `output` folder.
+Remove first 9 lines (notes and Deepgram branding)

 ## Troubleshooting